FroGGog/gitLearning/README.md

 # GitHub
 ---
 We are learning git and github right now, and this is our training task.

-The link to Notion page with short summary of Yandex Practicum Course: https://www.notion.so/Git-Cheatsheet-5c60e0a9588d4a83b8e26e00b27a6be6?pvs=4

 ---

 ## 1 Getting to know GitHub

 Git is a **version control system** that helps track changes in a project.
-This tool can be used for both individual and team work.<br>
+This tool can be used for both individual and team work.

 Git allows you to save changes locally and, if necessary, return to previous versions of the project.
 You can also create a remote copy on a hosting platform that works with Git and share the result with others.<br>